 IIML graduates are now among New Zealand’s leading contemporary writers.
 Increasingly, they are also at the forefront of creative writing development in the New Zealand tertiary sector and have a growing international presence.

-Each year we host dedicated masterclasses from national and international guest writers, as well as the University's Writer in Residence.
-From 2019 we are also offering an Emerging Pasifika Writer in Residency.and from 2020, an Emerging Māori Writer in Residency.
+Each year we host dedicated masterclasses from guest writers, as well as the University's Writer in Residence.
+Since 2019 we have also offered an Emerging Pasifika Writer in Residency.and since 2020, an Emerging Māori Writer in Residency.

 We are situated in Bill Manhire House at 16 Waiteata Rd on the University's Kelburn campus.